EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 The language of mathematical texts, e.g., descriptions, definitions, statements, and proofs, is typically a specialised natural language, suitably interleaved with mathematical symbols and expressions.
 Fragments of mathematical language are carefully written, e.g., by:

-(1) using grammatically well-formed expressions, with respect to major syntactic categories of natural language, of lexemes, phrases, sentences
+1. using grammatically well-formed expressions, with respect to major syntactic categories of natural language, of lexemes, phrases, sentences

-(2) targeting unambiguous expressions, by eliminating or minimising ambiguities, which are abundant in natural language.
+2. targeting unambiguous expressions, by eliminating or minimising ambiguities, which are abundant in natural language.

 Such factors demonstrate that computational grammar, including syntax and semantics, is essential for processing of mathematical texts.
-Among the goals is to provide interconnections with verification and proof systems, and integration with macine learning.
+Among the goals is to provide interconnections with verification and proof systems, and integration with machine learning.

 Computational syntax of natural language has been an active area since 1950s, with significant achievements of computational grammars.
 Computational semantics was introduced by methods of mathematical logic, in 1970s.
 It continues to be an open, active area of development of specialised formal languages, logic, and type theories.
 For full adequateness, computational grammar targets covering syntax-semantics interfaces, via parsing natural language for rendering it into formal language.
 Suitable language of logic can provide rendering of mathematical texts into formal expressions, which can be used in computational interfaces with verification and proof systems, as well as with machine learning.